Seminole Wars: Aftermath

-When Colonel Loomis declared an end to the Third Seminole War, the government believed that only about 100 Seminoles were left in Florida, though there were probably more than that.
-In December 1858, the US recruited two bands totaling 75 people, who agreed to removal to the West; they were shipped out on February 15, 1859.
+The government believed that only about 100 Seminoles were left in Florida when Colonel Loomis declared an end to the Third Seminole War, but the estimate proved to be too low.
+In December 1858, the US recruited two bands totaling 75 people, who agreed to removal to the West; they were shipped out on 15 February 1859.
 Seminoles remained in Florida, however.
-Sam Jones' band was living in southeast Florida, inland from Miami and Fort Lauderdale.
-Chipco's band was living north of Lake Okeechobee, although the Army and militia had failed to locate it.
-And small bands consisting of a family or two were scattered across the wetlands of southern Florida.
+Sam Jones' band was living in the eastern edge of the Everglades inland from Fort Lauderdale.
+Chipco's band was thought to be living north of Lake Okeechobee (although the Army had failed to locate them), and smaller family groupings lived on remote patches of higher ground scattered across the wetlands of south Florida.

 Since the war was officially over and the remaining Seminole carefully avoided contact with settlers, the government sent the militia home and reassigned most of the regular Army troops, leaving only small contingents in larger coastal forts such as Fort Brooke.
 Most of the smaller forts scattered across the Florida wilderness were decommissioned and soon stripped by settlers of any usable material.

 During the American Civil War, the Confederate government of Florida contacted Sam Jones with promises of aid to keep the Seminole from fighting on the side of the Union.
 The state did not follow through on its promises, but the Seminole were not interested in fighting another war and remained neutral.

 The 1868 Florida Constitution, developed by the Reconstruction legislature, gave the Seminole one seat in the house and one seat in the senate of the state legislature.
 The Seminole never filled the positions.
-In 1885, the now redeemer dominated legislature passed a new constitution abolishing the seats reserved for Seminoles and establishing barriers to voter registration and electoral practices that essentially disfranchised most blacks and minorities, including Native Americans.
+In 1885, the now redeemer dominated legislature passed a new constitution abolishing the seats reserved for Seminoles and establishing barriers to voter registration and electoral practices that essentially disfranchised most African Americans and minorities.
 This situation lasted until changes brought about by the civil rights movement, including the Voting Rights Act of 1965, eventually prompting the state of Florida to adopt the current state constitution in 1968.